sheng09/PHYS3070-2020/Week2/README.md

 This method is different from *Jupyter* environment.
 Here, we do not judge which one is better.
 You will find out their huge difference in the future.

-## 2.5
+## 2.5 More tries
-Now, for whatever language you choose, try it and play it.
+For whatever language you choose, try it and play it.
+You can use only one language for lab1 and lab2, or you can combine two of more of them.

 # 3. Lab1-Earthquake Location